-LogMeIn Pro 2 review
+LogMeIn Pro 2 full review

 LogMeIn is a remote access tool that works cross-platform, between Windows and Mac.
 Its main competition, TeamViewer, is pricey in comparison for business users, but does the lower price for LogMeIn Pro 2 mean a reduced feature set?